Caruychen/42Hive-roger-skyline-1/README.md

 It will prompt you for a password.
 After it is successful, you should be able to log in without using a password.

 To disable the root login directly, edit the `/etc/ssh/sshd_config` file in the VM, chainging the `PermitRootLogin` setting to `no`

+### You have to set the rules of your firewall on your server only with the services used outside the VM.
+We will be using Uncomplicated Firewall [UFW](https://help.ubuntu.com/community/UFW)